-Community Housing Aotearoa and Building Better Homes, Towns and Cities are busy developing an exciting programme that will be available soon.
+Community Housing Aotearoa and Building Better Homes, Towns and Cities are busy developing an exciting programme that is being updated regularly on the conference website.

 The Shift Aotearoa Conference 2019 will bring housing sector actors together to spark collaborative action for one of Aotearoa New Zealand’s most urgent problems.